8tp/DTAK-UI-MAPS/Expo_Package/expo-dtak-register/PLAN_UI.md

 - Updated onboarding tests to open the signup path via the new "Create account" secondary action while still validating input gating.
 - Replaced the generic spinner with a looping face-scan animation during the creating step, reusing the four `Face Scan` assets to signal identity processing visually.
 - Simplified the creating experience to a full-screen face-scan interstitial so users focus on the identity verification motif while setup completes.
+- Wired `LocationPromptScreen` to `expo-location`, including async permission handling, retry messaging, and persistence of the returned coordinates for later screens.

 **What I Implemented**
 - Single portable RN app with a state-driven flow (no external nav dependencies) in `MVP - Onboarding, Map/RN_App.jsx`: